 When you realize that Great Value is the largest food brand in the United States today, it shouldn’t be surprising that they would assume a leadership role.
 But the influence of Wal-Mart clearly extends beyond their own brands.
 In fact, McMillon specifically outlined a plan to work with brands to reduce added sugars and saturated fats.
 Clearly the company believes they have the clout to influence national brands into making changes and plans to use it.

 Wal-Mart and Natural Colors

 As for the Great Value brand, it appears that Wal-Mart is employing a structured approach and prioritizing certain categories and products.
 Where Aldi made a massive change in a very short period of time, the Great Value brand will be a slower evolution.

-In general, it appears that their priority will be in categories where consumers may be more surprised by the presence of synthetic FD&C colours.
-As McMillon stated, “We will work with our suppliers to reduce food additives, certified synthetic colours and flavors, and artificial preservatives.
+In general, it appears that their priority will be in categories where consumers may be more surprised by the presence of synthetic FD&C colors.
+As McMillon stated, “We will work with our suppliers to reduce food additives, certified synthetic colors and flavors, and artificial preservatives.
 We will start with things like pasta sauce, salad dressing, and soup.”

 The Longer Term

 I suspect as Wal-Mart makes progress, they will accelerate their efforts.
-While it is likely true that consumers are more aware today that products like soda, cakes, and other sweets make use of artificial colours, that doesn’t mean they are any more accepting of it.
-When we explored consumer attitudes about synthetic colours across categories, the results surprised us.
-While consumers are most concerned about the use of FD&C colour in dairy and kid-centric categories, they expect brands to move to natural across the board.
+While it is likely true that consumers are more aware today that products like soda, cakes, and other sweets make use of artificial colors, that doesn’t mean they are any more accepting of it.
+When we explored consumer attitudes about synthetic colors across categories, the results surprised us.
+While consumers are most concerned about the use of FD&C color in dairy and kid-centric categories, they expect brands to move to natural across the board.

-Percent of US consumers who think natural colour is “extremely” or “very” important by category:
+Percent of US consumers who think natural color is “extremely” or “very” important by category:

-In the near term, I have to wonder whether other large retailers like Woolworths, Cold Storage or Costco will make similar moves.
+In the near term, I have to wonder whether other large retailers like Kroger or Costco will make similar moves.
 Change continues to be the norm for the food business.